CrowdWare/shift/firststart.md

 On the next screen a QR-Code as a proposal will be displayed to be scanned the giver.

 # Giving a payment
 When you are ask to scan the proposal from the receiver you just have to press the Give button, activate the camera and scan the QR-Code.
 Then the proposal will be displayed.
-If you accept press the  Continie button. then another QR-Code is generated and displayed.
+If you accept press the [Continie] button. then another QR-Code is generated and displayed.
 At this point the amount of LMC is already booked from your account.
-To finalize the transaction just display teh WR-Code to the receiver at it scan.
+To finalize the transaction just display teh QR-Code to the receiver at it scan.

 # Final step
-Now the receiver just has to press the Continue button to open the camera and scan the agreement.
+Now the receiver just has to press the [Scan Agreement] button to open the camera and scan the agreement.
 After this final step the amount of LMC is booked on the receivers side.

 # Missing a step
 While testing we encountert a little problem.
-If the receiver does not scan the agreement, because he has just pressed teh Continue button.
+If the receiver does not scan the agreement, because he has just pressed the [Continue[] button.
 The transaction is not finally booked on his account.
 So we created a solution.
 On the main screen of the giver is a list of transactions.
 There should be at least one transaction with a negative amount.
 Just press the entry in the list and a dialog with a QR-Code opens.
 Now the receiver has to scan that code.

-If the receiver also closed the screen he just have to again press Receive, enter an amount and a purpose, a QR-Code is generated, which can be ignored and the user should press Continue and then finally the camera opens and the user is able to scan the code.
+If the receiver also closed the screen he just have to again press Receive, enter an amount and a purpose, a QR-Code is generated, which can be ignored and the user should press [Continue[] and then finally the camera opens after pressing [Scan Agreement] and the user is able to scan the code.

 I know it might be a bit complicated but therefore we don't need an internet connection or Bluetooth at all.